navipartner/docs/content/en/docs/retail/discounts/how-to/customer_discount_group/index.md

 ---
 title: "Set up customer discount group"
-description: "Set up customer discount groups for the Bring It to You Retail Store Ltd fictional example company."
+description: "Customer discount groups can be used when providing discounts that should only apply to a certain group of customers."
 lead: ""
 date: 2023-08-15T12:35:57+02:00
 lastmod: 2023-08-15T12:35:57+02:00